14 follow-up email templates and examples that get responses

 Hi [FIRST NAME],

 [BUSINESS PAIN POINT] is something that many companies deal with.
-That’s why [MY COMPANY] offers the perfect solution for your needs.
+That’s why [YOUR COMPANY] offers the perfect solution for your needs.

 To follow up from my previous email, I thought I’d send across some additional resources our customers have found useful: